buraktokman/Instagram-Downloader/README.md

 Python script that downloades the provided instagram user's avatar in highest quality.

-### HOW TO USE:
+### USAGE:
 `python instagram_avatar.py [Instagram Username] [Download Directory]`

-NOTE: Script downloads the default instagram avatar to the current users desktop by default.To change the download directory it needs to be provided as an argument.
+**NOTE:** Script downloads the default instagram avatar to the current users desktop by default.To change the download directory it needs to be provided as an argument.

 ### Instructions